Large SVARs: Applications

 \subsubsection{Timing}

-In this section we illustrate the key insight of Figure \ref{fig:simple} for this particular model.
-That is, for a given number of variables, the timing of our algorithm remains computationally feasible as the identified set narrows.
-In contrast, the time of the accept-reject algorithm increases dramatically and becomes impractical.
+We begin by comparing the efficiency of the Gibbs sampler algorithm relative to the accept-reject algorithm when replicating the identification scheme in \citet*{chan2025largestructuralvarsmultiple}.
+Figure~\ref{fig:timing_ess_large_SVAR} reports the time (in minutes) per 1,000 effective draws using Algorithm~\ref{alg:algorithmnovel} as a function of the number of identified shocks.\footnote{When computing the multivariate effective sample size, we only consider the columns of the impulse response parameters corresponding to the shocks of interest in this application.}

-Let us begin by comparing the efficiency of the Gibbs sampler algorithm relative to the accept-reject algorithm when replicating the identification scheme in \cite{chan2025largestructuralvarsmultiple}.
-Figure~\ref{fig:timing_ess_large_SVAR} reports the time (in minutes) per 1,000 effective draws using Algorithm \ref{alg:algorithmnovel} applied to the 35-variable SVAR as a function of the number of shocks identified.
-We first approximate the multivariate effective sample size 1 million draws and saving one every 100, and second we divide the time required to obtain such draws by the multivariate effective sample size and scale the resulting number by 1,000.
-In order to assess the computational time as a function of the size of the identified set, we first obtain draws by identifying only the demand shock, then we add the investment shock, then the financial shock, and so on until we identify the eight shocks in Table~\ref{tab:sign_restrictions}.
-As can be seen, the time per 1,000 effective draws remains computationally feasible as the number of sign restrictions increases.
+To assess the computational time as a function of the size of the identified set, we proceed incrementally: we first obtain draws by identifying only the demand shock, then add the investment shock, the financial shock, and so on, until all eight shocks in Table~\ref{tab:sign_restrictions} are included.
+As shown, the time per 1,000 effective draws remains computationally feasible even as the number of sign restrictions increases.

-Figure \ref{fig:timing_Talgo_large_SVAR} repeats the same figure but using the efficient accept-reject version of Algorithm~\ref{alg:basicdraw} proposed by \citet*{chan2025largestructuralvarsmultiple}.
-We do not need to thin the draws because the draws are independent, hence we produce only 1,000 draws.
-In this case, the timing increases dramatically as demonstrated in the figure.\footnote{If we were using the normal-inverse-Wishart priors the time would deteriorate even further as drawing from the posterior when using asymmetric priors is more efficient.} Let us highlight that even though both codes (for the Gibbs sampler and the accept-reject sampler) can be further optimized and the time will vary depending on the hardware architecture and the number of variables, once we fix the number of variables the main message emerging from comparing Figures \ref{fig:timing_ess_large_SVAR}-\ref{fig:timing_Talgo_large_SVAR} will not be altered: the accept-reject algorithm can deteriorate sharply as the identified set narrows.
-Figure \ref{fig:timing_BOTH_large_SVAR} puts the times together to facilitate the visual comparison.
+Figure~\ref{fig:timing_Talgo_large_SVAR} replicates the same figure but using the efficient accept-reject version of Algorithm~\ref{alg:basicdraw} proposed by \citet*{chan2025largestructuralvarsmultiple}.
+In this case, the computation time increases dramatically, as shown in the figure.
+Although the runtime will vary depending on the hardware architecture and the number of variables, the main conclusion from comparing Figures~\ref{fig:timing_ess_large_SVAR}–\ref{fig:timing_Talgo_large_SVAR} remains unchanged: the performance of the accept-reject algorithm can deteriorate sharply as the identified set narrows.
+Figure~\ref{fig:timing_BOTH_large_SVAR} combines the timings to facilitate visual comparison.